-A new ARU read request has to be started always after the operation registers are updated from its shadow registers.
+A new ARU read request has to be started always after the operation registers are updated from their shadow registers.
 This depends on the UDMODE configuration:

-- UDMODE=1: new ARU read request after CN0 changes the count direction from down to up. - UDMODE=2: new ARU read request after CN0 changes the count direction from up to down. - UDMODE=3: new ARU read request in both cases.
+- UDMODE=1: New ARU read request after CN0 changes the count direction from down to up. - UDMODE=2: New ARU read request after CN0 changes the count direction from up to down. - UDMODE=3: New ARU read request in both cases.